Burger 21: History

 Burger 21 was founded in Tampa, Florida in November 2009.
 The concept aimed to fill a niche in the burger market by providing premium, chef-inspired burgers at an accessible price point.
 The brand quickly grew under Front Burner Brands, its management company based in Westchase, Tampa, Florida.
 Burger 21 opened its first location in Tampa in 2010, followed by a second location in Carrollwood, Florida in 2011.
 In 2012, Burger 21 signed its first franchise deals for three units in Orlando, Florida, followed by deals for locations in Atlanta, Georgia and Voorhees, New Jersey.
 By 2024, Burger 21 had expanded its presence to several states, including Georgia, Illinois, Michigan, New Mexico, North Carolina, and Virginia.

 Menu and Concept

 The menu features 21 burger varieties, including beef, chicken, turkey, seafood, and veggie options.
 The restaurant also offers fries with a sauce bar, salads, hot dogs, and shakes.

 Design and Customer Experience

-Burger 21 offers a fast-casual dining experience with counter service and a welcoming atmosphere.
-The chain is exploring compact models for airports, food courts, and college campuses.
+Burger 21 is a casual dining fast-food chain.
+They are expanding into airports, food courts, and college campuses.